enriquelopez80/bamazon/README.md

 ### App Description:

 This application is a command line based storefront that uses the [Inquirer](https://www.npmjs.com/package/inquirer) NPM package and a MySQL database together with a [MySQL](https://www.npmjs.com/package/mysql) NPM package.
-The app takes in orders from customers and depletes stock from the store's inventory.
+The app takes in orders from customers and uses stock from the store's inventory.

 ### Interface: